sunilc18/Kong-Kubernetes/README.md

 NAME                                 DESIRED   CURRENT   READY   AGE replicaset.apps/kong-kong-58bb4bdc   1         1         0       10s

-From the Configuration file you can Enable or Disable kong feature or plugin etc.
+From the Configuration file you can Enable or Disable Kong features or plugin etc.

 Example here we updated image to use "kong/kong-gateway" from "kong"